 In his 70s Kaat remained active in baseball and in life.
-Married four times, he has four children (all with his third wife, MaryAnn) and six grandchildren.
+Married four times, he had two children with his first wife (Jim, Jr. and Jill) and six grandchildren.
+His daughter, Jill, died of cancer in March 2021.
 He maintained low handicaps as both a right-handed and left-handed golfer.
 In 2013 Golf Digest noted that he had played full rounds in fewer strokes than his age as both a righty and as a lefty, perhaps the first player to have done so.21 He also maintained an active blog at mlb.com entitled Kaat’s Korner.22

 Kaat received 87 votes (19 percent) for the Hall of Fame in his first year on the writers’ ballot, 1989.23 He was among the top 10 candidates in nearly all of his years on the BBWAA ballot, peaking at 29 percent in 1993.
 His candidacy moved to the Veterans Committee and then the Golden Era Committee, for which voting is conducted by current Hall of Famers.
 In 2012 Kaat was the second leading vote-getter among Golden Era candidates, falling just two votes shy of election.
 Former teammate Rod Carew has openly offered to join the committee and is an open supporter of both Kaat and Tony Oliva as worthy additions to the Hall of Fame.